Sawgrass, Florida

 Sawgrass is a census-designated place (CDP) in St. Johns County, Florida, United States.
-The population was 4,880 per the 2010.
-This population change is a -1.3% decrease since 2000.
-The area is located in Ponte Vedra Beach.
+The population was 5,385 at the 2020 census, up from 4,880 at the 2010 census.
+The area is located in Ponte Vedra Beach and part of the Jacksonville, Florida Metropolitan Statistical Area.
 Sawgrass is home to The Players Championship (TPC), established in 1974.
 The tournament offers the highest prize fund of any tournament in golf.